 Extending Tourist Cards and Changing Visa Status

 U.S. citizens visiting Chile who wish to extend the 90-day stay granted by International Police may apply for an extension at the "Departamento de Extranjería".
-The applicant should be in possession of his passport and tourist card and will be required to pay a fee of US$ 160.00 at time of application.
 The application must be submitted at least two weeks before expiration of the initial 90 days.
 The extension is usually granted on a one-time basis for an additional 90 days.

 U.S. citizens in the Metropolitan Region should request this service at the following location and hours:

 Hours 8:30 a.m. to 2:00 p.m., Monday through Friday.

 U.S. citizens visiting other regions should contact the nearest government office known as "Gobernación" for this service.
 See the available information at the Chilean office "Extranjeria" for the location of this office in your region.

 U.S. visitors who are interested in living, working or studying in Chile should inquire about changing their visa status at the same office of the Chilean Government called "Extranjería".

 You must replace your tourist card if it has been lost or stolen.
 You are required to surrender the tourist card to International Police officers at the time you exit Chile.
 If not, you will not be allowed to leave the country.
 A duplicate tourist card must be obtained at any of the offices for Policía Internacional.
 You will be required to present your passport at the time of application.